-- The La Negra mill upgrade to a nominal 3,000 tpd was partially completed at the end of March 2014, on time and on budget, resulting in an increase in ore mined and milled capacity.
-Additional concentrate filter capacity was installed and commissioned during Q1 of 2014, to complete the expansion to allow for sustainable production at this level. - During Q2 2013, the Company initiated a 15-hole surface drill program in order to better define gold mineralization.
-A total of 1,773 meters were drilled but mineralized structures lacked continuity, gold grades were erratic and the program was suspended. - Underground diamond drilling and mine development at La Negra continue to delineate additional mineralized zones.
-Drill crews completed 3,219 metres of diamond drilling during Q1 2014 versus 3,364 meters in the same period of 2013. - The existing tailings facility currently has three more years of capacity at a milling rate of 3,000 tpd.
-Studies are being undertaken to determine the best option for increasing tailings storage capacity; a new tailings facility, expansion of the existing facility, dry stacked tailings and hydraulic/paste backfill are all being considered. - In response to lower silver prices, La Negra has undertaken cost cutting measures to improve margins while cutting back on capital expenditures.
-These include: - (i) suspension of surface exploration diamond drilling activities; - (ii) refocusing mine development to areas of higher grade mineralization; - (iii) reducing the use of contractors; - (iv) optimizing power usage by rescheduling certain activities, particularly crushing, to off-peak hours thereby reducing energy costs;
+- The La Negra mill upgrade to a nominal 3,000 tpd was partially completed at the end of March 2013, resulting in an increase in mill capacity and the amount of mineralization mined.
+Additional concentrate filter capacity was installed and commissioned during Q1 of 2014, to complete the expansion to allow for sustainable production at this level. - Underground diamond drilling and mine development at La Negra continue to delineate additional mineralized zones.
+Drill crews completed 5,906 metres of diamond drilling during Q2 2014 versus 6,391 meters in the same period of 2013. - The existing tailings facility currently has approximately three years of capacity at a milling rate of 3,000 tpd.
+Studies are being undertaken to determine the best option for increasing tailings storage capacity; a new tailings facility, expansion of the existing facility, dry stacked tailings and hydraulic/paste backfill are all being considered. - Management has initiated a review of all facets of the company including capital expenditures, staffing levels, cost controls, and has commissioned a new resource estimate.
+At La Negra the immediate focus will be on cost reductions, productivity and efficiency improvements, reducing mining dilution and improving grade estimation practices and control. - During the month of July a number of changes were implemented including a change in mining method that have resulted in an improvement in the silver grade from an average of 50g/t in June to 68g/t averaged in July, a 36% improvement - Earnings from mining operations during the second quarter of 2014 were impacted by the following: